platformatic/platformatic/docs/guides/add-custom-functionality/prerequisites.md

 # Prerequisites

 In the following examples we assume you already
-- cloned `platformatic/platformatic` repo from Github
+- cloned `platformatic/platformatic` repo from GitHub
 - ran `pnpm install` to install all dependencies
 - have [Docker](https://docker.io) and [`docker-compose`](https://docs.docker.com/compose/install/) installed and running on your machine